18F/g-research/LEAD.md

 ### Objective A: Maintain the guild as a community of practice

-- Recruit new members, and increase member participation
+- Recruit new members and increase member participation
-- Coordinate regular opportunities for engagement and community building (for example, weekly meetings)
+- Coordinate regular opportunities for engagement and community building (for example, weekly meetings, bi-weekly bulletins)
-- Help members in identifying and sharing their tacit knowledge (for example, by taking notes while members present to the guild)
+- Help members in identifying and sharing their knowledge, both tacit and explicit (for example, by taking notes while members present to the guild)
 - Drive consensus around what constitutes good research, and celebrate practitioners and projects modelling good research

 ### Objective B: Chart a path for the guild

-- Establish and pursue [annual goals](https://docs.google.com/document/d/1ReAVduSUc7GsBQixaLJDNETHD3Lg82-VdGnGqxlSxHE/edit#heading=h.92c5gxf5vmtt) for the guild
+- Establish and pursue [annual goals](https://github.com/18F/g-research/wiki/TTS-Research-Guild-Objectives-for-2019) for the guild
-- Establish guild-sanctioned projects, as appropriate
+- Establish guild-sanctioned projects (for example, drafting a privacy impact assessment for design research)
-- Solicit contributions from guild members, as appropriate
+- Solicit contributions from guild members (for example, ask members to speak, mentor, or join a working group)

 ### Objective C: Advocate for and evangelize research